Amin-MAG/My-Notes/Golang/Goroutines.md

 ## Channels will wait until receive a value

 When sending data through a channel in Go, it doesn't matter how long it takes for the receiver to receive the data.
-Although, If you do not receive the data from channel, the channel will be blocked and can not send any new data.
+Although, If you do not receive the data from channel, the channel will be blocked and cannot send any new data.

 ```go
 c := make(chan int)